-He has worked as a Consultant Orthopaedic Surgeon in the UK and specialises in advanced Shoulder joint arthroscopy & Sports related injuries to the Shoulder joint.
+He has worked as a Consultant Orthopaedic Shoulder Surgeon in the UK, Now Practicing as a Shoulder Sports Surgeon in Mumbai and specialises in advanced Shoulder joint arthroscopy & Sports related injuries to the Shoulder joint.

 The common sports related injuries he routinely treats surgically include – Rotator cuff repairs, Bankart Repair and Shoulder Stabilisation surgery, SLAP repair and biceps related pain.

 The rotator cuff is a group of four muscles that comes together to form a large tendon called the “cuff” which allows the shoulder to move normally.
 Tears of the rotator cuff disrupts shoulder balance and causes dysfunctional movement, weakness, and pain.

 Tears of the rotator cuff occurs from a traumatic shoulder injury (such as a fall), or due to gradual (chronic) breakdown over time.

 The most common symptom of a rotator cuff tear is shoulder pain that is associated with weakness.
 The pain often radiate to the neck and upper arm, but rarely travels below the elbow.
 Patients often have significant pain at night and difficulty in sleeping.